gyyu/gyyu.github.io/_pages/about.md

 >
 > Turing Machines can compute any computable function.
 >
-> Turing machines are incredibly more powerful than Finite Automata.
+> Turing Machines are incredibly more powerful than Finite Automata.
 >
 > Yet the only difference between a FA and a TM is that the TM, unlike the FA, has paper and pencil.
 >